directus/directus/docs/contributing/running-locally.md

 npm run build
 ```

-If you are on a node version lower than 15 or run into trouble with `npm run build` try running `lerna bootstrap`.
+If you are on a node version lower than 15 or run into trouble with `npm run build` try running `lerna bootstrap` first.

 ## 5. Create a `.env` file